HoxelDraw/HoxelDraw-Prototype/README.md

 ## Scene Panel

+**WARNING**: These operations cannot be undone.
+Save your hoxel model before proceeding.

 **Grid Size**: The size of the current hoxel grid.
 To change the grid size, click in the text field, delete the existing grid size, then type in the new grid size.

 **Clear Scene**: Click this button to clear everything in the hoxel grid.

+**Scale Grid**: Set a scale factor and click Scale Grid to scale up the entire hoxel grid.

 # HoxelDraw End-User License Agreement